mcanever/accor-tracking-decorator/BUILD.md

-# Accor Tracking Decorator utility
+# Jo and Joe Tracking Decorator utility

 This library is written in typescript, and will build as a javascript bundle.